 Komodo’s scaling solution shares a few similarities with Delayed Proof of Work (dPoW), Komodo’s innovative security mechanism.
 To make understanding the scaling solution easier, let’s first understand how dPoW works.

 The technical work required to successfully complete notarization is carried out by Komodo's decentralized network of 64 notary nodes.
 Notary nodes are servers dedicated to fulfilling this vital role in the Komodo ecosystem.
 Annual elections are held to elect the notary node operators.
-Anyone can run in the elections so, if you’re interested and think you’re qualified, learn more about how to become a notary node here.
+Anyone can run in the elections so, if you’re interested and think you're qualified, learn more about how to become a notary node here.

 Komodo’s Multi-Chain Syncing

 Komodo’s scaling solution follows a procedure somewhat similar to to the dPoW notarization process.
 To put it simply, Komodo’s scaling solution works by creating many blockchains that can each process transactions simultaneously, while also syncing with one another to achieve blockchain interoperability.
 We call this new technology Multi-Chain Syncing.

 There are a currently total of 1,024 chains that exist for the purposes of testing Komodo’s scalability solution.
 Each of these chains is independent and can process transactions without being slowed down by the activity on any other chain on Komodo.
 We call these independent chains Smart Chains.
 Komodo's unique multi-chain architecture makes the generation of an infinite number of blockchains possible.

-It’s worth emphasizing the fact that there is no limit to the number of assetchains that can exist on Komodo Platform.
-Assetchains are created for the purposes of Komodo’ scaling solution, but they can also be created for independent projects.
-If you’re a developer, entrepreneur, or enterprise leader and you’re interested in launching your own scalable, secure blockchain, contact Komodo at [email protected]
+It’s worth emphasizing the fact that there is no limit to the number of Smart Chains that can exist within the Komodo ecosystem.
+Smart Chains are created for the purposes of Komodo’ scaling solution, but they can also be created for independent projects.
+Check out the Antara Framework, a toolkit for end-to-end blockchain development, to learn more.

-All of the assetchains using the Multi-Chain Syncing tech communicate with the KMD chain.
+All of the Smart Chains using the Multi-Chain Syncing tech communicate with the KMD chain.
 This interoperability can also be extended beyond the scaling solution tech.
-The synced chains can also communicate, via the KMD chain, with every other chain that exists on Komodo Platform.
+The synced chains can also communicate, via the KMD chain, with every other Smart Chain in the synchronized ecosystem.
 This allows any chain on Komodo to verify transactions that took place on any other chain in the ecosystem.
 Here’s how it works.